klei22/Language-Categorization/README.md

 This Python script calculates the similarity between different languages based on their vector representations.
 It uses the pyvis library to visualize the similarity matrix in a circular plot.

+Language clusters are interesting when looking at LLM training.

+One could for example:

+1. try to train with all data for a specific language group, which should reinforce others and more quickly converge due to similar parts-of-speech ordering.
+2. One could try to train from and test for different langauge groups to test any universality of ones new model.

 ## Usage

 1. Install the required dependencies: